vatnz-dev/sops/docs/aerodromes/Class-C/nzqn.md

 ### Use of Holding Points

 If `23` is the Duty Runway then `A4` hold shall be used for all departures, and for `05` `A3` hold shall be used.
-This is to ensure landing aircraft can backtrack and vacate, this also allows for a departing aircraft to backtrack after an arriving aircraft has passed that holding point.
-Increasing overall efficiency of arrivals and departures.
+This is to ensure landing aircraft can backtrack and vacate and also allows for a departing aircraft to backtrack after an arriving aircraft has passed that holding point increasing overall efficiency of arrivals and departures.

 If `14/32` is to be used for light aircraft, then holding points are to be used as required or if specifically requested by the pilot.